Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • A free upgrade.
 Health Cloud is a separate license tier with significant per-user cost.

 • A magic compliance bullet.
-HIPAA compliance requires you to configure Shield and build with the right architectures.
+HIPAA compliance requires you to configure Shield and build with the right architectures, then keep the configuration in source control so the next release does not regress it.

 The household data model